-On Thursday, June 30, 2016, the undersigned, together with Joshua Seidemann, Vice President - Policy, and Jesse Ward, Industry & Policy Analysis Manager, met separately on behalf of NTCA-The Rural Broadband Association ("NTCA"), with Claude Aiken, legal advisor to Commissioner Mignon Clyburn; Amy Bender, legal advisor to Commissioner Michael O'Rielly; and Travis Litman, legal advisor to Commissioner Jessica Rosenworcel to discuss matters in the above-referenced proceedings.
+On Wednesday, July 6, 2016, Michael Romano, Senior Vice President, Policy, and Jesse Ward, Industry & Policy Analysis Manager and the undersigned met separately on behalf of NTCA-The Rural Broadband Association ("NTCA"), with Stephanie Weiner, legal advisor to Chairman Tom Wheeler; Nicholas Degani, legal advisor to Commissioner Ajit Pai; and Carol Mattey, Deputy Bureau Chief, Daniel Kahn, and Peter Saharko of the Wireline Competition Bureau to discuss matters in the above-referenced proceedings.\

-As an initial matter, NTCA noted its long-standing support as evidenced by multiple filings in the above-referenced proceedings and others for "clear rules of the road" that, even through a transition of underlying network technologies, can and will govern the delivery of services to consumers, ensure seamless transmission and exchange of data between network operators, provide regulatory certainty, and promote core public policy principles.
+As an initial matter, NTCA noted its long-standing support as evidenced by multiple filings in the above-referenced proceedings and others for "clear rules of the road" that can and will govern the delivery of services to consumers; ensure seamless transmission and exchange of data between network operators; provide regulatory certainty; and promote core public policy principles during and after a transition of underlying network technologies.
 See, e.g., Petition of the National Telecommunications Cooperative Association for a Rulemaking to Promote and Sustain the Ongoing TDM-to-IP Evolution, GN Docket No. 12-353 (filed Nov.
 19, 2012); Comments of NTCA, GN Docket No. 13-5 (filed July 8, 2013); Comments of NTCA, et al., GN Docket No. 13-5, et al. (filed Oct.
 26, 2015).
 NTCA observed, however, that the efforts to develop such "rules of the road" should be undertaken carefully, with a narrow focus upon what is needed to update existing rules - rather than using technological evolution as cause or excuse to rewrite rules in broad and sweeping ways that actually create uncertainty and thus undermine innovation.
-For example, we noted that to the extent "discontinuance" rules are recast to capture even those technological transitions whereby a carrier pledges to continue offering a service subject to the same tariffed rates, terms, and conditions, this creates a climate of uncertainty that will deter and delay investments in network upgrades.
-See Comments of NTCA, PS Docket No. 14-174 (Feb.
-5, 2015), at n.
-18 (noting the lack of clarity regarding whether a rural local exchange carrier that deploys fiber-to-the-premise technology and provides IP-enabled voice as a local exchange service (and offers related exchange access services) subject to the very same state and federal regulations and tariffs as the day before might still constitute a "discontinuance").